Tampa Bay Buccaneers vs. Los Angeles Rams NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Last year, Tampa Bay's games finished over 55.5 points scored, its current matchup's total, seven (out of 20) times.
+- Tampa Bay games went over 55.5 points scored, its current matchup's point total, seven times (out of 20) last season.

 - Three of Los Angeles' 18 games last season went over 55.5 total points scored.

-- The Buccaneers' average point total in matchups last year was 49.3, 6.2 points below the total in this game.
+- The average point total for Buccaneers games last year was 6.2 fewer points than the total of 55.5 in this matchup.

-- Rams games in 2020 averaged an over/under of 47.3 points, 8.2 fewer than the point total in this matchup.
+- The average point total for the Rams in 2020 was 8.2 points lower than this game's over/under.

 Buccaneers stats and trends

-- The Buccaneers had an ATS record of 7-7 when playing as at least 1.5-point favorites last season.
+- The Buccaneers covered the spread seven times last season (7-7 ATS) when playing as at least 1-point favorites.

-- Tampa Bay was 12-7 against the spread and 15-4 overall last season when the team scored over 18.5 points.
+- Tampa Bay was 12-7 against the spread and 15-4 overall last season when the team notched over 18.5 points.

-- Tampa Bay was 12-6 against the spread and 15-3 overall when the team amassed more than 281.9 yards last year.
+- In games that Tampa Bay amassed more than 281.9 yards last season, the team was 12-6 against the spread and 15-3 overall.

-- Last year the Buccaneers had 17 turnovers, five fewer than the Rams had takeaways (22).
+- The Buccaneers had 17 giveaways last season, while the Rams had 22 takeaways.

 Rams stats and trends